mohammdsss1/NYPopular/README.md

 ## The used architecture is **MVVM**.

+#### The App has two targets:
+- Main App target, which contains a unit test file to test the model view.
-#### The App has a framework target called Networking to handle the communications to any backend, which also has a unit test file to test its major function.
+- a framework target called **Networking** to handle backend communications.
+It has a unit test file to test its major function.

-#### The app target contains a unit test file too which tests the model view.

 To build the App just run the following command:
 `fastlane gym --export_method development`